6/26/2019

 Chief Financial Officer

-Yeah, I can I'll answer the first and can't answer yet for second.
-I think we need to have a full year of Oasis under our belt and understand what the behavior of cost is in the business.
-We understand what it will be in 21.
+Yeah, I'll answer the first and can't answer yet the second.
+I think we need to have a full year of OASIS under our belt and understand what the behavior of costs is in the business, we understand what it will be in 21.
 We would expect EBITDA margin to float up in 21.
 There's many reasons for that, but I think that we should see some improvement on EBITDA margin.
 What is the ceiling of that?
 A little bit early to say at this point.
-We'll have a better sense.
-We go through the year.
-Okay,
+We'll have a better sense as we go through the year.

 speaker